We are currently the largest BMW Club (bike or car) in Australia.

 Information about rides and some social events is available only to members on the club website.

 Technical knowledge is available to members who wish to work on their own machine and has proven invaluable.
 Whether you are intending to do a minor service or a more challenging mechanical repair, the club offers some specialist tools enabling the member to do the job, with knowledgeable members who may be able to assist with advice.
 The club also offers Service Days during the year.
-Service Days provide members with a venue, and some specialised tools, where they can get together to service their bikes, with a level of assistance required to perform the tasks at hand.
+Service Days provide members with a venue, and some specialized tools, where they can get together to service their bikes, with a level of assistance required to perform the tasks at hand.
 Service Days are generally held over a four hour period and they provide a fantastic opportunity for members and family to gather socially while learning about their motorbikes.